-- the opportunity to improve their building's environmental sustainability and energy efficiency as part of their project proposals - improving physical access to provide independent access for disabled people and welcome users with diverse needs
+- the opportunity to improve their building's environmental sustainability and energy efficiency in the course of completing urgent works - improving physical access to provide independent access for disabled people and welcome users with diverse needs

 Any project we support should help to secure a long-term sustainable future for a museum building without damaging its historical, architectural, design or archaeological significance.
+As part of the application process, Historic England will consider whether proposed works are likely to impact the historical, architectural or design significance of a museum site.
 An application for urgent repairs can consider other repairs that could form part of a cost-effective single project.
 We expect any work that we fund to be carried out using methods and materials appropriate to the history and condition of the building.
 Where replacement is necessary, it should normally be done on a like-for-like basis.
+Applicants will also need to consider any associated statutory consents that will be required, such as Listed Building consent.